-Joali Resort Maldives is an ultra luxury resort on Muravandhoo Island in the Maldives.
-After waking up you can dive directly into the ocean from your Water Villa and enjoy total privacy.
+Joali Resort Maldives is an ultra-luxury resort on Muravandhoo Island in the Maldives.
+After waking up, you can dive directly into the ocean from your Water Villa and enjoy total privacy.
 Read more about Mar’s experience at Joali Maldives.

 Recommended by Mar from Once in a Lifetime Journey

 Even before arriving at the resort, Joali Maldives sets itself apart from its competitors.
-The seaplane terminal lounge is spacious and elegant, the tasteful design is a glimpse of what is to come at the art-forward resort.
+The seaplane terminal lounge is spacious and elegant; the tasteful design is a glimpse of what is to come at the art-forward resort.

 In a country surrounded by seaside luxe, that is a big promise, but they do not disappoint.

-Joali is located on Muravandhoo island in the Raa Atoll, which is just north of the more popular UNESCO-listed Baa Atoll.
+Joali is located on Muravandhoo island in the Raa Atoll, just north of the more popular UNESCO-listed Baa Atoll.
 As it is less developed than other parts of the country, it stands out as the only luxury choice in the area.

 Landing at Joali is an experience in itself.
-There is a welcome bottle of Ruinart champagne and a set of handmade chocolate coconut treats, along with a 15 minute complimentary massage.
+There is a welcome bottle of Ruinart champagne and a set of handmade chocolate coconut treats, along with a 15-minute complimentary massage.

 Inside, the gorgeous interiors designed by Turkish firm Autoban are inviting and sophisticated.
-All Villas have thatched roofs, high ceilings and interior finishes made from only the most expensive and quality materials from marble floors to Austrian wood.
+All Villas have thatched roofs, high ceilings, and interior finishes made from only the most expensive and quality materials, from marble floors to Austrian wood.

-Colors are neutral with splashes of salmon pink and rose copper.
+The colors are neutral with splashes of salmon pink and rose copper.
 Both the overwater and beach villas have their own private pools to plunge into.

-The standout of any villa is the fabulous marble, wood and pink copper bar that comes standard with a standalone blender, vintage espresso machine, premium spirits and even a thermos to take your drinks with you.
+The standout of any villa is the fabulous marble, wood, and pink copper bar that comes standard with a standalone blender, vintage espresso machine, premium spirits, and even a thermos to take your drinks with you.

-Next to the luxurious bed lies an intuitive tablet to control all the electronics from the curtains to the music.
-Bathrooms are also kitted out with free standing white resin bathtubs, walk-in showers and green Norwegian marble.
+Next to the luxurious bed lies an intuitive tablet to control all the electronics, from the curtains to the music.
+Bathrooms are also kitted out with free-standing white resin bathtubs, walk-in showers, and green Norwegian marble.

-Bath products are all vegan, organic and chemical-free.
-And to top it all off, there are two bathrobes to choose from.
-A fluffy shower robe and a silk kimono by Ardmore.
+Bath products are all vegan, organic, and chemical-free.
+And to top it all off, there are two bathrobes to choose from: a fluffy shower robe and a silk kimono by Ardmore.

 The 108 sqm Beach Villas and even larger Luxury Beach Villas are surrounded by lush tropical jungle.
-For a premium experience there is the double story Private Duplex Beach Residence with four bedrooms in a 1,200sqm total space.
+For a premium experience, there is the double story Private Duplex Beach Residence with four bedrooms in a 1,200sqm total space.

 Of course, it comes with a designated butler.

-My preference is the Water Villas where it’s easy to wake up and dive directly into the ocean, even though there are infinity pools.
+My preference is the Water Villas, where it’s easy to wake up and dive directly into the ocean, even though there are infinity pools.

 The best part about Joali’s overwater villas is that they provide total privacy, unlike some other resorts where you can see directly into your neighbor’s room.